 - § 2-209 Manslaughter by vehicle or vessel by gross negligence, the penalty for which is a felony charge, maximum imprisonment of 10 years, and/or a maximum $5,000 fine.

 Dedicated to Aggressively Defending Your Legal Rights

 A vehicular manslaughter arrest can be very overwhelming and intimidating, but it is not necessarily an indication of guilt.
 The prosecution must prove that your negligence, whether gross or criminal, caused the fatal accident and they will spin evidence to their benefit, even if it is weak or misleading.
 At Alpert Schreyer, our experienced Bowie criminal lawyers know that there may be a variety of explanations for a motor vehicle accident that may or may not have to do with your actions as a driver.
 We will investigate the incident and use our skills and resources to build an effective and aggressive defense.
-To speak to one of our lawyers about your particular case, contact us today at (866) 444-6363 for a free consultation.
+To speak to one of our lawyers about your particular case, contact us today at (866) 444-6363 for a free case evaluation.

 Maryland‘s Vehicular Manslaughter Law

 Vehicular manslaughter is one type of “homicide,” or an unlawful killing of another human being.
 In order to prove that a person has broken Maryland’s vehicular manslaughter law, a prosecutor must demonstrate that each of the following things occurred: